Better German Podcast with Susi

 Description & Show Notes

-In episode 38 of the Better German podcast, host Susi Blumel introduces an upcoming German beginner course and discusses a new frequency for podcast episodes.
+In episode 38 of the Better German Podcast, host Susi Blumel introduces an upcoming German beginner course and discusses a new frequency for podcast episodes.
 The main focus of the episode is a word list covering family members in German, with translations and helpful illustrations.
 Learn German repeating those words!
 Here you can get the list of words used with translation and an illustration.

 Introduction